Methamphetamine: 6 tips to leave Ice behind

 Ice, meth, shard, shabu, tina — in Australia we know methamphetamine by many names.
 Meth is common throughout Australia but can be very addictive and extremely damaging to people that get stuck in the cycle of using it.

 Meth’s primary appeal is that it releases all of our ‘feel good’ hormones — dopamine, serotonin and noradrenaline — which creates a euphoric high.
-The high meth provides is difficult to match with any natural activity.
-That’s what makes it so highly addictive.
+The high meth provides, is difficult to match with any natural activity.
+That’s what makes it so addictive.
 People keep going back for more.

-The ‘comedown’ after using meth is certainly not pleasant.
+The ‘comedown’ from using meth is certainly not pleasant.
 Some people experience insomnia, irritability and short temper, while others get really anxious and start feeling super paranoid.
-On the other hand, some people feel exhausted and depressed and can’t eat.
-The symptoms really do depend on the individual, but noticing them can be taken as an opportunity to look at what if I don’t want to do this anymore?
+Some people feel exhausted and depressed and can’t eat.
+The symptoms really depend on the individual, but noticing them could be an opportunity to think about what if I don’t want to do this anymore?
 Treatment is available to help people with the withdrawal process and manage the urge to use more.

 Treatment: New directions